 Climbing boots with Crampons

 - This trip is most enjoyable in spring, from March to May, and in autumn, from September to November.
 During winter, this trip may be difficult due to ice or snow blocking the pass.
 While trekking routes are busy in spring and autumn, they are less crowded during the monsoon and winter, when we can fully appreciate nature.

 Checklist for packing equipment

-The cash in dollars, pounds, and euros is required to purchase Nepalese visas at Kathmandu airport, to buy food and drinks at restaurants and hotels, to tip waiters, to buy snacks, and to buy gifts for yourself.
+- Cash in dollars, pounds, and euros is required to purchase Nepalese visas at Kathmandu airport, buy food and drinks at restaurants and hotels, tip waiters, buy snacks, and buy gifts for yourself.